24 new Covid cases in Ladakh

 Ladakh has recorded 215 coronavirus-related deaths — 157 in Leh and 58 in Kargil — since the outbreak of the pandemic last year, they said.

 Seventeen patients were discharged from hospitals in Leh after they recovered from the infection.
-The count of COVID-19 recoveries now stands at 21,321 in the UT, they said.
+The count of COVID-19 recoveries now stands at 21,321, they said.

 All 24 new cases were reported in Leh, the officials said.